Additivemenu/spoonlee1/fullStack/Software_Design/Design_Pattern/Chap5/README.md

 # 4. :moon: 迭代器模式 (Iterator)
-111-116
+111-116 GRASP: polymorphism + indirection

 https://refactoring.guru/design-patterns/iterator

 **Iterator** is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).
-The main idea of the Iterator pattern is to extract the traversal behavior of a collection into a separate object called an *iterator*, 从而实现数据和遍历方式的解耦, 主要用来解决统一遍历的不方便问题
+The main idea of the Iterator pattern is to extract the traversal behavior of a collection into a separate object called an *iterator*,  <u>so that the **data** and **traverse strategy** can be decoupled</u>, providing a simple and single interface for traversing various forms of data structure.

++ 结构特点: 双重polymorphism, one for data, one for iterator that is used to traverse data

 ![](./Src_md/iterator1.png)